suprugafad/expense-tracker/README.md

 #### Get user transactions with filters

-Users can filter the transactions by `date range`, `category`, or `type`.
+Users can filter the transactions by date range (`startDate` and `endDate`), `category`, or `type`.
 This query returns all transactions associated with the user's account that match the given filters.

 Protected route.